-Although the SSN Assessment Process is based on our laws and principles, its comprehensive nature is such that everyone benefits from the depth with which we study the benefits and impacts of the proposed mine.
+Although the SSN Assessment Process is based on our laws and principles, its comprehensive nature is such that everyone benefits from the depth with which we study the benefits and impacts of the proposed mine extension and expansion.

-The SSN Assessment Process is grounded in our Trout Children Sptékwle (oral history), the 1910 Memorial to Sir Wilfrid Laurier, Canadian and international laws such as the United Nation Declaration of the Rights of Indigenous People.
-It is built on the principle of walking on two legs -

-Secwepemc and western knowledge, with information provided both in oral and written format.
+The SSN Assessment Process is grounded in our oral histories, the 1910 Memorial to Sir Wilfrid Laurier, the United Nations Declaration on the Rights of Indigenous Peoples, and the laws of BC and Canada.
+It is built on the principle of walking on two legs - Secwépemc and western knowledge, with information provided both in oral and written format.

 As stewards of the land, we are knowledgeable about how the land transforms from season to season, what to watch for and what is significantly affected by climate change impacts such as rising temperatures.
-We delve into the long-term intergeneration impacts as well as the pre-contact past to address the legacy of wrongs that our people have faced since Canada and British Columbia's foundation.
-We examined the aspects that are currently lost in the BC and Canadian Environmental Assessment process and sought out information to describe the "intangible" impacts to spirit, culture and immeasurable impacts and our story.
+We delve into the long-term intergenerational impacts as well as the pre-contact past to address the legacy of wrongs that our people have faced since Canada and British Columbia's foundation.
+We examined the aspects that are currently lost in the BC and Canadian environmental assessment and permitting processes and seek out information to describe the "intangible" impacts to spirit, culture and immeasurable impacts and our story.